top of page

 If the plane’s wings are made of wood and fabric, just how sturdy and safe is it?

-One of the most frequent comments made about our airplane is about how solid she feels.
-The airplane was designed to take a serious beating by fledgling WWII cadets with no flying experience, but we treat her like an angel.
-She is very strong, with aluminum struts, steel tubing and flying-wires and braces… you’ll be amazed at just how stout and robust the airplane is!
+One of the most frequent comments made about our airplanes is about how solid they feel.
+The airplanes were designed to take a serious beating by fledgling WWII cadets with no flying experience, but we treat them like angels.
+They are very strong, with aluminum struts, steel tubing and flying-wires and braces… you’ll be amazed at just how stout and robust the airplanes are!
 Top

 How do I schedule my flight?